Manasseh in the Bible

 On the eighth day offered Gamaliel the son of Pedahzur, prince of the children of Manasseh:

-And over the army of the tribe of the sons of Manasseh was Gamaliel the son of Pedahzur.
+And over the host of the tribe of the children of Manasseh was Gamaliel the son of Pedahzur.

-Of the tribe of Joseph, of the tribe of Manasseh, Gaddi the son of Susi.
+Of the tribe of Joseph, namely, of the tribe of Manasseh, Gaddi the son of Susi.

-The sons of Joseph according to their families: Manasseh and Ephraim.
+The sons of Joseph after their families were Manasseh and Ephraim.

-The sons of Manasseh: of Machir, the family of the Machirites.
-And Machir fathered Gilead; of Gilead, the family of the Gileadites;
+Of the sons of Manasseh: of Machir, the family of the Machirites: and Machir begat Gilead: of Gilead come the family of the Gileadites.

 And Moses gave unto them, even to the children of Gad, and to the children of Reuben, and unto half the tribe of Manasseh the son of Joseph, the kingdom of Sihon king of the Amorites, and the kingdom of Og king of Bashan, the land, with the cities thereof in the coasts, even the cities of the country round about.